ewosborne/concur/README.md

 There are two top-level keys in that JSON, `command` and `info`.  `info` doesn't have much in it now but `SystemRuntime` tells you how long it took to finish everything.

 `command` is where most of the fun is.
 Take a look at the example below.
 It's a list of information about each command which was run, sorted by runtime, fastest first.
-This means that concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org | jq '.command[0] | '.arg' + " " + .runtime'always gives you the host which responded first, but -- spoiler alert!  -- there's a flag for that.  `concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org --any` gives you the same thing, albeit the full JSON output, not just the runtime and argument name.
+This means that `concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org | jq '.command[0] | '.arg' + " " + .runtime'` always gives you the host which responded first, but -- spoiler alert!  -- there's a flag for that.  `concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org --any` gives you the same thing, albeit the full JSON output, not just the runtime and argument name.

 ```
 concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org | jq '.command[0]